The Missing Cross to Purity

 both in the Apostles' days and now.

-'Christ in you, the hope of glory,' said the apostle, whom we preach,
+'Christ in you, the hope of glory,' said the apostle, 'whom we preach,

-'warning every man, that we may present every man perfect in Christ Jesus.'
+so that we may present every man perfect in Christ Jesus.'

 So the perfection is in Christ Jesus; the imperfection is in old Adam.